kormax/osaifu-keitai-google-pixel/README.md

   1. Google does not want to commit enabling Osaifu-Keitai for global markets where this feature is not required, allowing them to switch up chip/hardware suppliers in the future models without actually "taking back" any functionality from users.
   2. Google may not want to promote "closed" Osaifu-Keitai solution, trying to push FeliCa networks into implementing/allowing support via [Android Ready SE Alliance](https://developers.google.com/android/security/android-ready-se), which could be beneficial as it would give Google more contol in terms of software and UX, similarly to the way it was done by Apple;
   3. Google did not pay licensing fees for non-japanese models, even though all chips come preconfigured, so they are obliged by contractual obligations to attempt to lock unlicensed devices out;
-  4. Lack of proper communication by development teams who are/were unaware of this capability in global models.
+  4. Lack of proper communication between development teams who are/were unaware of this capability in global models.
 - Android implementation is worse in comparison to the one Apple has:
   - Google Wallet app wraps external apps instead of implementing all functionality on its own.
   - System does not display active SE/FeliCa-related interactions in any meaningful way (animation, sound, vibration), some apps add a button for manual state refresh as the system does not guarantee state synchronization, and the only way to know that something had happened with your service is with a notification that comes after the transaction.